nizuma666/recipe-next-js/README.md

 Distributed undet MIT License. see [LICENSE](https://github.com/nizuma666/recipe-next-js/blob/master/LICENSE) for more information.

 ## Contact
-I am very open to criticism and suggestions from all of you, please contact syaifullohismail123@gmail.com email or [linkedin](https://www.linkedin.com/in/syaifulloh-ismail/) to give feedback.
+I am very open to criticism and suggestions from all of you, please contact syaifullohismail123@gmail.com email or [My Linkedin](https://www.linkedin.com/in/syaifulloh-ismail/) to give feedback.

 ## Related Project
 - :rocket: [HTML](https://www.duniailkom.com/tutorial-belajar-html-dan-index-artikel-html/)